-- ✓ A clear majority of drivers (59%) report experiencing one or more serious financial hardships in the past year.
-Three quarters (74%) of those drivers report that the financial hardship was because they earned less on the app than they expected. - The situation for drivers is bad enough that one in three drivers (35%) reported that in the past year they were hungry but did not eat because they could not afford food, and one in seven drivers (15%) reported that in the past year they had to stay in a car, shelter or other place not meant for housing for at least a night. - ✓ More than two-thirds of drivers (68%) reported experiencing one or more measures of psychological distress "some," "most" or "all" of the time in the last month.
+Serious financial and A clear majority of drivers (59%) report experiencing one or psychological hardship are more serious financial hardships in the past year.
+Three guarters commonly reported by drivers.
+(74%) of those drivers report that the financial hardship was Large shares of drivers because they earned less on the app than they expected. attribute their hardship to difficulty predicting The situation for drivers is bad enough that one in three drivers their pay on the app.
+(35%) reported that in the past year they were hungry but did not eat because they could not afford food, and one in seven drivers (15%) reported that in the past year they had to stay in a car, shelter or other place not meant for housing for at least a night.
+More than two-thirds of drivers (68%) reported experiencing one or more measures of psychological distress "some," "most" or "all" of the time in the last month.
 Two thirds (67%) of those drivers report that their psychological distress was because of their lack of control over their earnings on the Uber app.

-Drivers who rely more on the app to make a living disproportionately drivers of color and financially struggling drivers - are more likely to report harms.

-- ◆ Drivers who rely more on the app to make a living are more likely to report less favorable pay conditions and more serious financial hardship and measures of psychological distress as a result of Uber's pay algorithm than other drivers.
+Drivers who rely more on Drivers who rely more on the app to make a living are more the app to make a living likely to report less favorable pay conditions and more serious disproportionately drivers financial hardship and measures of psychological distress as a result of Uber's pay algorithm than other drivers.